Google rolls out new ad setting option allowing limitation of gambling and alcohol ads on YouTube.

 Google is giving YouTube users full control in limiting ads but also the option to reverse their choice.
 The blocking policy was created by Google in collaboration with an international responsible drinking group.
 During the partnership, they chose to add gambling as one of the additional options.

-The YouTube Ad Settings will only become available to those in other regions from early 2021.
-While it isn't exactly a 'new' feature it is the first time you can limit ads from certain categories.
+The YouTube Ad Settings will only become available to those in other regions in early 2021.
+While it isn't exactly a 'new' feature, it is the first time you can limit ads from certain categories.

 How it works